 other communal establishments: includes schools, convents and monasteries, nurses’ homes, university and college halls of residence, young offender institutions, secure training centres, detention centres, prisons and remand homes

-elsewhere: includes all places not covered above and people who are pronounced dead on arrival at hospital
+elsewhere: includes all places not covered elsewhere in this list and people who are pronounced dead on arrival at hospital

 When a death occurs, the attending doctor completes a Medical Certificate of Cause of Death (MCCD) (Annex A).
 This is normally taken to the local registrar of births and deaths in the district in which the death occurred.
 Since April 1997, information may be provided to a registrar in a different district.
 This is known as the registration of deaths by declaration and is used mostly for the deaths of infants.
 Further details about deaths by declaration follow.

 The certifying doctor must have seen the deceased during the last two weeks of life to complete a MCCD.
 This is normally delivered to the registrar by the informant (often a relative of the deceased), within five days of the date of death, as required by law.
 The majority of deaths are registered in this way.
 A specimen of the draft death entry completed by the registrar at the time of registration is reproduced at Annex B (old) and Annex I (new).